ohueter/autokbisw/README.md

 2. Re-grant the required privileges to the service by removing and re-adding the executable under `System Preferences > Security & Privacy > Privacy > Input Monitoring`.
 The path to add should either be `/usr/local/bin/autokbisw` (on Intel Macs) or `/opt/homebrew/opt/autokbisw/bin/autokbisw` (on Apple M1 Macs).

+_Note: autokbisw is not compatible with [Karabiner Elements](https://karabiner-elements.pqrs.org/), since it proxies keyboard events.
+That makes karabiner appear as the system input device, and autokbisw can't detect the original input device._

 ## Usage instructions

 - Begin typing with your first keyboard, so it becomes the `active keyboard`.